 You will be able to use the online system via our website to submit appointment requests for new medical problems or ask for follow up of an existing one.
 The screenshot below shows you what the interface will look like.
 The system covers various different areas and should be the main point of contact with the surgery.
 We will no longer accept any requests for care by email.

 Using the online forms will be the quickest and most efficient way for you to tell us about a new medical problem.
 Please be assured that the online form is not the only way to access our care.
 You can still call us if you’re not able to use the online form.
 Our team on the phone will guide you through the same system and ask you questions about your medical needs.
 Please be factual and courteous with our staff, the more information you give them the better able they will be to direct you to the right person.
+We have also installed a touchscreen in our privacy rooms which are next to reception at Wistaria and Milford.
+These can be used to submit requests for care.

 If you select the “urgent new medical issue” option then your submission will go to the team based at the Iris Suite, this means it is less likely to be dealt with by the clinician of your choosing.
 You are more likely to get your preferred choice of clinician if you select the “non-urgent new medical issue” option but obviously we don’t want you to delay seeking attention for urgent issues.